-The capital of the Nakhchivan Autonomous Republic, Nakhchivan City is 536 km from Baku, near the border with Iran and close to the Nakhchivan River.
-It is one of the most ancient cities of Azerbaijan, and folk legend says it originated around the time of Noah and that Noah himself laid the foundations of the city after the Great Flood.
+The capital of the Nakhchivan Autonomous Republic, Nakhchivan City, is 536 km from Baku, near the border with Iran and close to the Nakhchivan River.
+It is one of the most ancient cities of Azerbaijan: folk legend says it originated around the time of Noah and that Noah himself laid the foundations of the city after the Great Flood.
 Noah’s Mausoleum is preserved in the southern part of the city while the Mausoleum of Yusuf ibn Kuseyr (1162), the Alinja-Gala Fortress (11th-13th centuries), the majestic Khan Palace (18th century) and other historical sites make up a small part of the historical heritage of this ancient region.
 Nakhchivan is also a centre for health tourism thanks to the salt caves of Duzdag Mountain and the various mineral springs located here.

 This area is located in the west of Nakhchivan and borders with both Armenia and Iran.
-Despite the fact the city itself is young, this land is an area of ancient settlements.
-Excavations undertaken in Arpachay and the valleys of the Araz River have discovered remains of Bronze Age settlements.
-The name of Sharur is mentioned as a name of one of the clans in the Book of Dede Korkut.
+Despite the fact the city itself is young, this area is the location of ancient settlements: excavations carried out in Arpachay and the valleys of the Araz River have uncovered the remains of Bronze Age settlements.
+The name 'Sharur' is mentioned as the name of one of the clans in the Book of Dede Korkut.
 Gizgalasi and Oglangalasi, located on mountaintops, are the top archeological monuments of the region and thought to be from the Bronze Age and the beginning of Iron Age.